-CHD 210-Children with Disabilities
+ECE 210-Children with Disabilities\

-This course defines and analyzes exceptional conditions in young children.
-It emphasizes the purposes and legislation for early intervention, the IEP/IFSP process and the interdisciplinary team approach, including the role of the family and community.
-The course includes assessment and instructional techniques as well as current trends and issues in early childhood special education.
+This course defines and analyzes exceptional conditions in the young children.
+Emphasis is placed on the purposes and legislation for early intervention, the IEP/IFSP process, and the interdisciplinary team approach including the role of the family and community.
+The course includes assessment and instructional techniques as well as current issues and trends in early childhood education.
+Exploration (PDE Field Experience Stage 2) experience in an early intervention setting or an early childhood education program serving children with IEP's or IFSP's for a total of ten hours is an integral part of the course.